josh-minch/pong/readme.md

 #Pong

-An unfinished implementation of Pong and an accompanying VGA controller built with Verilog, tested to work on the Digilent BASYS2 FPGA board.
+An unfinished implementation of Pong (and an accompanying VGA controller) built with Verilog and tested to work on the Digilent BASYS2 FPGA board.

 ###Game and control details